AvyanshKatiyar/megapython/app6/Not_app/facedetection/README.md

 ##  capture.py

 Input from webacam or any video input and basic processing.
+Press q to exit the window.

 ## facedetection.py